iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 ### Dependency on Tangle

 Since mana is awarded to nodes submitting value transfers, the tangle is needed as input for mana calculation.
-Each node calculates mana locally, therefore, it is essential to determine when to consider transactions in the tangle "final enough" (so that they will not be orphaned).
+Each node calculates mana locally.
+Therefore, it is essential to determine when to consider transactions in the tangle "final enough" so that they will not be orphaned.

 When a transaction is `confirmed`, it is a sufficient indicator that it will not be orphaned.
-However, in current GoShimmer implementation, confirmation is not yet a properly defined concept.
+However, in current GoShimmer implementation, confirmation is not a properly defined concept at the time.
 This issue will be addressed in a separate module.

 The Mana module assumes, that the (value) tangle's `TransactionConfirmed` event is the trigger condition to update the